 1.2 Purpose, Scope, and Objectives

 The purpose of the system is to build a student management system.
-Where the students could access the system to check on their semester grades, GPA, courses they are currently enrolled in for the semester, and to show what teachers are available for each students, and also for the teachers to update information for each student in their class.
+Where the students could access the system to check on their semester grades, GPA, courses they are currently enrolled in for the semester, and to show what teachers are available for each student, and also for the teachers to update information for each student in their class.
 We also aim to create a platform with two types of views.
 One for the admin, or an instructor in our case, and another for the student.

 1.3 Project Deliverables